Fallen London: Reception

 Fallen London has received positive reviews, with much praise going to its writing and worldbuilding.
 Dan Zuccarelli of Gamezebo, calling the game "one of the best browser games [they'd] ever played", pointed to the game's "compelling but not overwhelming" story as its main feature.
 Rock, Paper, Shotgun's Adam Smith wrote in favour of its writing style along with its "inventive setting", "dripping with lore".
 He noted how most of the discovery comes from the player working things out for themselves.

+In a review of the game as Echo Bazaar in Black Gate, Vito Excalibur called it "a fantastic diversion".
+Alana Joli Abbott for Black Gate also reviewed Fallen London and said "I do enjoy dabbling in the game, and I suspect that eventually, I will attain that enviable rank of Person of Some Importance.
+The world is extremely cool — and eerie — and I'm curious to know what happened to make London fall."

 Emily Short found it "almost entirely about setting".
 She gave credit to the quality of the game's prose and its "reasonably consistent" worldbuilding, though thought the game could be used for "something plottier".
 Short noted the "grinding" in the game, but found the daily time investment to play the game small enough to overlook its gameplay's "slightness".
 However, Short subsequently went on to become a writer for the game, and in late 2019 joined Failbetter as creative director.

 The game won The Escapist "Best Browser-Based Game" award for the year 2009.

 Spin-off media

 Sunless Sea and its sequel, Sunless Skies, are roguelike spin-offs of Fallen London.

 On 22 September 2018, Failbetter Games released Skyfarer RPG, a rules light, highly narrative indie pen-and-paper role-playing game to accompany Sunless Skies.

 Tales of Fallen London: The Silver Tree, a prequel to Fallen London, was released on 23 October 2012.
 The Silver Tree is also a browser-based choose-your-own-adventure game, but occurs roughly five hundred years before the time of Fallen London and focuses on the events surrounding the fall of the Fourth City, Karakorum, capital of the Mongol Empire.
 A tabletop game titled Knife & Candle (named for the competitive sport within the setting that combines elements of tag and a free-for-all murder spree) was in development, but John Harper stated that the game "didn't come together".

-Failbetter are currently developing a new romantic visual novel set in the Fallen London universe called Mask of the Rose, which will serve as a prequel to the other games in the franchise.
+In 2023, Failbetter released a romantic visual novel set in the Fallen London universe called Mask of the Rose, which serves as a prequel to the other games in the franchise.

+In 2025, Failbetter licensed tabletop game developers Magpie Games to create an official roleplaying game sourcebook and accessories for Fallen London.
+Fallen London: The Roleplaying Game went on to raise $1 million on Kickstarter.